laelnasan/ATMPT/README.md

   return 0;
 }
 ```
 The `ERROR` block is just a switch with the error counter as argument.
-It makes possible to code some fall-throught error handling witch is the first purpose of the macros.
+It makes possible to code some fallthrough error handling witch was the first purpose of the macros.